 Another musical for children, played to a full house in Moscow and often performed in other cities, is Town Musicians of Bremen.
 This original version was produced under a guidance of the composer, Gennady Gladkov.

 Since 2011, the theatre has offered drama classes for children.
 Kids aged three to seventeen study acting skills, artistic diction and movement, singing and choreography.
 In the spring of 2019, the students brought their show to the Youth Space, a festival in Sochi, and won a prize for Best Art and Music Direction.
 Over the years, more than a thousand children attended the classes.

 Stas Namin has long been recognized as a world class photographer in Russia and abroad.
 His works have been exhibited in museums and galleries all over the world.
 Between the end of the 90s and beginning of the 2000s, his photographic works have been featured in shows at the Bolshoi Manezh and the Central House of Artists in Moscow and at other prestigious galleries and museums around the world.
-In 2001, the State Russian Museum published a signature album of Namin’s photographs.
-There he also participated in exhibitions Born to Crawl and No Glamour.
+In the State Russian Museum, he participated in exhibitions Born to Crawl and No Glamour.
 More recently he completed a 15 year photo project The Magic of Venus, a tribute to the phenomenon of childbirth and curated by art experts at the State Russian Museum.